MicroPyramid/django-blog-it/micro_blog/docs/source/index.rst

-MicroBlog's documentation!
+MicroBlog's documentation v0.1:
 =====================================

 Introduction:
 =============

 Micro blog is a tool to handle blog management.
 You can integrate it into your project and customise the blog Application.

 Source Code is available in Micropyramid Repository(https://github.com/MicroPyramid/micro-blog).

 Modules used:
 	* Pillow